 Earthwise Beauty launched a few new products this year, an interesting serum in the form of a face mist and the line’s only single oil facial oil.
 I’ve reviewed the brand and most of its products in a previous blog post (including the founder’s work diary provided by Ava herself), but since then, Earthwise Beauty has had a re-branding and a whole new look.
-My affiliate code OBL saves sitewide, as always.
+Read on for my Earthwise review and, as always, my affiliate code OBL saves at Earthwise Beauty sitewide.

 On a Swing Among Trees is like the anti face serums of face serums.
 Its goal is not to hydrate like most face serums but targets wrinkles, skin firmness, collagen loss, and damaged skin barrier.
 It’s designed to feel matte when applied and not wet/greasy and ingredients are purposefully chosen from the dry, hot terroirs of Oman, Somalia and Ethiopia.